auth0/docs/articles/migrations/guides/legacy-lock-api-deprecation.md

 ### How to test whether you are ready before the removal of service date

-Auth0 has provided a toggle in the tenant settings in the [Dashboard](${manage_url}) to allow customers to simulate what will stop working on the deprecation deadline of July 16, 2018.
+Auth0 has provided a toggle in the tenant settings in the [Dashboard](${manage_url}) to allow customers to turn off the legacy endpoints manually for their tenant ahead of the deprecation deadline of July 16, 2018.
 Navigate to the tenant settings screen, **Advanced** tab and scroll down to the block of migration toggles.

-Turn off the **Legacy Lock API** toggle to simulate what will stop working on the removal of service date.
+Turn off the **Legacy Lock API** toggle to stop your tenant from being able to use those endpoints.
+This toggle allows you to test the removal of the deprecated endpoints with the ability to turn them back on if you encounter issues.

 ::: note
 Tenants created after Dec 27, 2017 were not allowed to begin usage of these deprecated features, and therefore do not have the Legacy Lock API toggle.